Solar Power – Sizing the Solar Panels for OurWeather

 The OurWeather Solar Power Extender Kit

-For those people that would like to put the OurWeather kit outside, one of the major issues is running power to theimg_4193 box.
+For those people that would like to put the OurWeather kit outside, one of the major issues is running power to the box.
 If you have a place to put the box where it can receive sunlight, then a solar powered system makes sense.
 There are a number of issues to be dealt with when designing a solar power system.
 We have tutorials on this for the Raspberry Pi but the process is very similar for the OurWeather ESP8266 based system.

 We expect to be able to start selling this extender kit in November, 2016.